50% OFF SHIPPING ON ORDERS OVER $300!

 Shrimp keeping is a rewarding hobby, but it comes with its challenges, particularly when you’re first beginning your journey and you’re trying to maintain optimal water parameters.
 The health and longevity of shrimp in your aquarium largely depend on the conditions they're kept in.
 Understanding and managing these parameters can make all the difference in ensuring the well-being of your aquatic pets.
 In this guide, we'll delve into the primary factors affecting shrimp health regarding water parameters.

 Always check with whoever you’re receiving your shrimp from and ask them what parameters they keep their shrimp at.
-This way you know the exact shrimp you’re getting will continue to thrive in the same parameters.
+This way, you know the exact shrimp you’re getting will continue to thrive in the same parameters.
 You’ll want to try to match those parameters to the best of your ability.

-Shrimp-specific substrates aren’t always good for every type of shrimp.
-Buffering substrates like Brightwells substrate are suitable for Caridina species but not recommended for Neocaridina tanks.
-Neo’s require inert substrates that don’t influence the pH of KH of the water like pool-filtered sand, freshwater aquarium sand, gravel, etc.
+Buffering substrates like Brightwell are suitable for Caridina species but not recommended for Neocaridina.
+Neos require inert substrates that don’t influence pH or KH—things like pool-filtered sand, freshwater aquarium sand, or plain gravel.

 As caretakers of these fascinating creatures, it's our responsibility to provide them with the best possible conditions for growth and longevity.
 Through diligent research, thoughtful selection of equipment, and regular monitoring, we can minimize the risks associated with water parameter fluctuations and foster a thriving aquatic ecosystem.